 Camden Operations is a Lockheed Martin center of excellence for Precision Fires and ground vehicle production.

 Lockheed Martin’s Camden Operations facility is a manufacturing, final assembly, test and storage operation for Lockheed Martin Missiles and Fire Control (MFC) programs.
-Located in the Highland Industrial Park in Camden, Arkansas, it occupies a combined manufacturing and support function floor space exceeding 1.9 million square feet spread out over more than 1,800 acres of land.
-Approximately 650 employees work in the facility’s manufacturing and support buildings.
+Located in the Highland Industrial Park in Camden, Arkansas, it occupies a combined manufacturing and support function floor space on nearly 2 million square feet spread out over more than 2,000 acres of land.
+More than 1000 employees work in the facility’s manufacturing and support buildings.

 Established in 1978 as the home of the Multiple Launch Rocket System (MLRS) production program, Camden Operations is today Lockheed Martin’s Precision Fires operations center of excellence.
 It continues to produce the MLRS launcher and family of munitions, which includes the Guided MLRS Unitary Rocket.
 It is home to the Tactical Missile System (TACMS) missile, and the High Mobility Artillery Rocket System (HIMARS) launcher, which fires both MLRS rockets and TACMS missiles.
-The Patriot Advanced Capability-3 (PAC-3) hit-to-kill air defense missile is also manufactured here.
-All of these systems are combat-proven.
+The PAC-3 Missile Segment Enhancement (MSE), the world’s most advanced air defense missile, is also manufactured here.

 The Camden Operations facility also manufactures elements of the Terminal High Altitude Area Defense (THAAD) Weapon System, including the launchers and fire control/communications units.